Skills you’ll develop

 Make the most of your program

-Reach out directly to faculty members to ask about potential research positions. - Medieval Academy Blog
+Check out current research and short-term employment opportunities at the Medieval Studies program website or reach out directly to affiliated faculty members to ask about potential opportunities. - Medieval Academy Blog

-Browse resources and job opportunities for medievalists. - UBC medieval resources
+Browse resources and job opportunities for medievalists. - University of Toronto medieval resources

-Engage with your interests in medieval languages, manuscripts, and fine art.
+Engage with your interests in medieval languages, manuscripts, and fine art through specialised libraries and archives.

 Build your network